fluiddyn/fluidfft/README.rst

 Or, from the root directory or any of the "test" directories::

-  python -m unittest discover
+  pytest -s
-  mpirun -np 2 python -m unittest discover
+  mpirun -np 2 pytest -s

 How does it work?